 I know very little of Gerry Read, but I do know that he's affiliated with the "weird house" movement and that I'm very interested.
 If I wanted any confirmation that he was weird enough, "Limp Biscuit Anthem" was it.
 You could maybe get away with playing this on a dance floor, but the song doesn't initially feel designed for it...
 It kicks off with – no joke – a Tommy Wright III sample and other classic Memphis sounds you might recognize from the latest A$AP Rocky single (yeah, the babushka one).
 About halfway in, it somehow twists into an absolutely thumping house track.
 I've always been a fan of "outsider" music, so I immediately took to how rule-breaking the song felt.
 Needless to say, I'm excited to check out the rest of Read's catalog.
 Shoutout Pampa Records too.

 Two friends from two different parts of my life texted me within hours of each other about "the new Jacques Greene".
 I hadn't even heard of him, but straight from the first listen, the album is impossibly good...
 I normally try and keep my volume below a certain level but caught my phone on max by the time I reached "To Love", which is potentially my favorite single of the year.
 The album is hard to pin down.
 At first glance "House" may be the most appropriate label, but Greene incorporates elements of UK Garage, R&B, and whatever you want to call what Burial makes.
-Sometimes it's subdued, but for the most part it's exceptionally expressive dance music.
+Sometimes it's subdued, but for the most part it's just really expressive dance music.

 The story behind this mix is that my grandma left me a voicemail on Telegram while I was grabbing lunch at work.
 It had been a year since my last mix and I was missing the inspiration to start another; this was it.
 I was in an interesting pocket at that time, listening to a lot of Blood Orange, Rezzett, and other London artists while also revisiting some Madlib tapes from my early college years.
 I'd always felt like there was a common thread between all of my favorite music, regardless of the sound, year, or geography.
 With this mix, I wanted to highlight that commonality while presenting everything through a film-like arc.
 If you like this, you should also check out Virgil and Benji B's mixes for the Off-White runway shows.

 Bendik Giske is a saxophonist, and his album, Surrender, features pretty much nothing but him and his saxophone.
 He made the album by putting tiny microphones all over his body to capture the sound of him exerting his breath into the sax.
 Sounds weird, but the effect is actually incredible.
-In a way, you can hear him in the same way that you hear the instrument; they work as two different machines, but come together to make a single body of pulsing, ambient jazz music.
+In a way, you can hear him in the same way that you hear the instrument; they work as two different machines, but come together to make a single body of ambient jazz music.
 The project was inspired by a trip to Berghain, which is unexpectedly noticeable for an album dominated by a single horn instrument.

 My friend put me on to Big Baby Scumbag a few months ago with the "Dale Earnhardt" video.
 Being from the South myself, that combo of ATVs, Waffle House, NASCAR, and Natty Light definitely hit home.
 I checked back in on him recently and found "Major Payne" – another banger, this time featuring a No Limit-style album cover and a video with #TYBG spray painted on an abandoned truck.
 Immediately, I'm a fan.
 He kinda sounds like Young Dolph but mixed with Lil B (see: "Pimp C Freestyle") and the general foolery that comes with being from Awful Records.

 Pedro is a breakbeat and house producer from Porto, Portugal, who cites guys like Theo Parrish as among his biggest influences.
 His solo music is a bit hard to find outside of this release, but of what's out there, it all falls into this intoxicating swirl of jazz, soul, R&B, and breakbeat.
 Jenna Camille – a soulful R&B vocalist from the DC area – seems like an unlikely pairing just off distance alone, but she fits the production style perfectly.
 "Float", the 2nd track on the EP, feels like a perfect actualization of their vision.
-The drum pattern picking up towards the end of the track is a serious highlight.
+The drum pattern picking up towards the end of the track is an insane highlight.

 I found "Janet" while digging through Frank's blonded radio catalog about 2 years too late.
 It was one of the tracks I just couldn't let finish – there's something about that synth.
 It has that same crackling feeling that a lot of music from Jai Paul's camp has; on one hand the song feels mysterious and reflective, but on the other hand it has this strong undercurrent that keeps it from feeling... soft.
 Turns out Hadley does have a loose affiliation with not only the Paul Institute, but also Vegyn, who Frank linked up with in London between albums.
 Cool group of people.